ronaldomarquesdev/utils.crypto.criptocorepack/README.md

 <a name="project-objective"></a>

 ## Project's objective
 The objective of this project is to implement a package of Java classes with symmetric and asymmetric cryptography features applicable to plain text values and  plain text files.
 The package should be implemented in such a way that it can be distributed and imported by others projects.
-First, CryptoCorePack must be able to respond by itself to the interactivity of the Command-Line-Interface (CLI), after, should be importable to other desktop or server projects, and then, integrable with Web-Services projects.
+First phase of project, CryptoCorePack must be able to respond by itself to the interactivity of the Command-Line-Interface (CLI), later on second phase, should be importable to other desktop or server projects, and then on third phase, integrable with Web-Services projects.

 CryptoCorePack's **first goal** is to release a MVP (minimum viable product), a version which has no all features projected, but has the main ones.

-CryptoCorePack's **second goal** is to release the first full stable version which has its full description, such as features, options, and to-do-list, found in the [project's documentation](https://github.com/ROPIMASI/CryptoCorePack/tree/master/documentation/README.FIRST.md).
+CryptoCorePack's **second goal** is to release the first full stable version which has its full description, such as features, options, and to-do-list, found in the [rewriting link project's documentation](#).

-&nbsp;
-&nbsp;
-&nbsp;
-<a name="author"></a>

-## Author
-- **Ronaldo Marques** - _Project designing_, _Documentations_, _Implementations_, _Testings_ - [ROPIMASI](https://github.com/ROPIMASI).
-See also the list of [**contributors**](https://github.com/ROPIMASI/CryptoCorePack/blob/master/documentation/contributors.md) who are participating in CryptoCorePack Project.

 &nbsp;
 &nbsp;
 &nbsp;